Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 In 2025, Hong \textit{et al.} \citep{Hong2025} extended the analysis by considering the full set of interaction potentials in Eq.\ref{eq:extend-Hubbard}, rather than limiting the model to spin-singlet or spin-triplet pairing alone.
-By fixing an intermediate on-site attractive interaction $U$ and working at filling, they found that $p + ip$-wave superconductivity typically occurs when the nearest-neighbor interaction $V$ exceeds a critical threshold $V_c$.
+By fixing an intermediate $U$ and low filling, they found that $p + ip$-wave SC typically occurs when the nearest-neighbor interaction $V$ exceeds a critical threshold $V_c$.
 This threshold $V_c$ initially decreases rapidly with increasing $T^{ext}_{xy}$, and then saturates at large values of $T^{ext}_{xy}$.
+Such spin-triplet pairing can support persistent currents with any spin polarization, including pure spin supercurrents realized in the charge counterflow regime, as mentioned by Monkman \textit{et al.} \citep{Monkman2025}.